hive-engine/steemsmartcontracts-wiki/Distribution-Contract.md

 ### flush
 You can manually trigger a distribution by using this action.
-It will release the outstanding token balance to tokenRecipients immediately.
+It will release the outstanding token balance to tokenRecipients immediately and end payment periods.
 No fee required.

 * requires active key: yes
 * can be called by: distribution creator